How It Works

 It is sometimes recommended instead of stimulant medicines, such

-as amphetamine (examples include Dexedrine or Adderall) and methylphenidate
+as amphetamine (examples include Adderall or Dexedrine) and methylphenidate

-(examples include Ritalin, Concerta, Metadate CD, or Focalin) for people who have
+Metadate CD, and Ritalin) for people who have

 bothersome side effects from those medicines.

-For example, about 10% to 35% of people with ADHD also have
+For example, about 10 to 35 out of 100 people with ADHD also have

 tics, such as spasms of the muscles of the face

 (facial tic), clearing the throat, sniffing, and excessive blinking.
-Stimulant
+Certain types of stimulant

 medicines for ADHD may make tics worse.
 Research has found atomoxetine